December 26, 2018 - Career Group Companies

-Sending a thank you note is one of the most important steps to take after a job interview.
+The value of a post-interview thank-you note is monumental.
 Thank you notes are a quick and easy way to demonstrate your appreciation for someone taking the time and effort to speak with you about a job opportunity.
 A well-planned thank you note is a small thing that reflects very positively on you as a candidate.
-Here are a few strategies to use when writing your post-interview thank you note!
+Here are a few strategies to use when writing your post-interview thank you note:

 If you’re sending a thank you via email, start with a short, direct, and professional subject line.
 Something as simple as “Thank You -*Your Name*” is perfect.

 As for the contents of your note, make sure it extends past a simple “Thank you for your time.”
 While you’ll certainly want to include this, take steps to make your note more meaningful by reiterating why the role excites you or including something you spoke about that you found interesting.
 Above all, make sure it’s specific.
 “You can tell when someone just copies and pastes something off the internet,” says Serene Ford, a Senior Account Executive at Career Group.

 A thank you note is also a great opportunity to remind interviewers of your qualifications and why they should choose you. “…Make it personal: why you’re good for the job, and what you bring to the table,” Serene advises.

 You should always send a personalized thank you note to all of your interviewers.
 Try to ask for a business card at the conclusion of each interview so that you have everyone’s contact information readily available.

 When writing your notes, try your best to personalize them based on what you discussed during each interview.
 This will demonstrate that you listened to what your interviewer had to say and aren’t writing a generic note to everyone you spoke with.
 Of course, each note should restate the reasons why you would be a great fit for the role.